 Your refractometer should come with specific instructions for calibration, as well as a reference solution.
 If you don’t have a reference solution, glycerin is a good alternative.
 Remember that refractometers are impacted by temperature, so you will have to calibrate it in the same environment as your testing.

 Once your refractometer is correctly calibrated, you can put it to use.
 There is no effort required here at all.
-Make sure that both your refractometer and honey are room temperature for best results.
+Make sure that both your refractometer and honey are at room temperature for best results.

 All that you have to do is take a sample of the honey you want to test and cover the prism (or well) of your refractometer.
 Air bubbles or obstructions will interfere with the readings so apply your honey as smoothly and seamlessly as you can.